martindevans/martindevans.me/_posts/2018-03-27-Dithering-About-Dither.md

   <source src="/assets/WhiteNoise.wav" type="audio/wav">
 </audio>

-A simple 1D wave like this could also be though of as an audio signal. <button onclick="document.getElementById('white-noise-audio').play()">Click here</button> to listen to three seconds of the same white noise signal.
+A simple 1D wave like this could also be though of as an audio signal. <a id="play-white-noise">Click here</a> to listen to three seconds of the same white noise signal.
 Now the most important bit, here's the spectrum analysis which shows what _frequencies_ are in that signal:

 <div class="image-container" align="center">
   <img src="/assets/WhiteNoiseSpectrum.png" />